ibm-cloud-docs/vpc/file_storage_vpc_about.md

 File Storage for VPC lets you create a file share at the zonal level.
 This means that file shares are accessible only within the zone in which you created it, for example, `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

 You create a file share using the UI, CLI, or API.
 You access file shares from virtual server instances or Kubernetes clusters by way of an NFS mount.
-To create an NFS mount path, you need to create file share mount targets.
+To create an NFS mount path, you need to create mount targets.

 You can also [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.